OCB7D2D/OcbModCompiler/README.md

 before it is actually loaded by the Unity Game Engine.
 In order to do this, BepInEx uses [Unity Doorstop][2].
 It uses a trick as at least one Unity dependency or library tries to load `winhttp.dll`.
-This file is normally not there (which is sliently ignored), but once we put one in place, it is loaded and initialized before the actual game dlls are loaded.
+This file is normally not there (which is silently ignored), but once we put one in place, it is loaded and initialized before the actual game dlls are loaded.
 At this stage BepInEx will apply all preloader patchers from the Mods directory.
 This happens all in memory, before Unity actually loads the game dll.
 Unity then loads the in-memory changed versions of the game dll.

+#### Execution order

+- On windows we hook via winhttp.dll
+- On Linux we need define a few LD settings
+- The Game starts and loads the hooked library
+- This `doorstep` now loads the `BepInEx` preloader
+- The preloader is configured to load `MultiFolderLoader` patcher
+- The `MultiFolderLoader` scan all directories under `baseDir` See `doorstop_config.ini` for `[MultiFolderLoader]` section
+- For each found dll the patch methods are called and applied
+- Game starts with all applied in-memory dll patches

 ### Additional Tools for Developers/Modders